proeung/putra/_work/ibm.md

     <h3>Solution:</h3>

     <p>As the Lead Engineer and primary liaison for stakeholders, I steered the project towards leveraging the Carbon for IBM.com suite.
-Utilizing Web Components, a cutting-edge web standard, we created framework-agnostic, reusable components.
-These were encapsulated within HTML tags, facilitating their use across different frameworks.
+Utilizing Web Components, an emerging web standard that allows us to create framework-agnostic components that are reusable with encapsulated inside HTML tags that can be shared between frameworks.
 By integrating the Carbon Web Components library, we built upon existing UI components, streamlining the development process.</p>

     <h3>Result:</h3>